Aged care means tests

 How we assess your income and assets to see if you can get help to pay for aged care.

 You need to know

-- an Aged Care Assessment Team (ACAT) assessment, and
+- an assessment from an Aged Care Assessment Team (ACAT), and

-Find your nearest ACAT on the My Aged Care website.
+Find your nearest ACAT team on the My Aged Care website.